JonasDeSchouwer/gpusweep/README.md

-# Runner
+# gpusweep

-A Python framework to run binary and grid search over experiment configurations with GPU resource management.
+A Python framework to run binary and grid search over experiment pydrafig configurations with GPU resource management.

 ## Features